nerdschoolbergen/modern-javascript-and-web-apis/exercise-2/README.md

 </details>

 :pencil2: To make the new API endpoint return the value of `movies` as JSON, add `res.send(movies);` after the `movies` variable.

+:lightbulb: Why can´t we just return the array instead of a object with a property containing an array?
+We could, but returning an object with an array inside it makes the API code more extendable.

 ### 2.1.3 Get data from the API into the browser